further-external/client-ckf-data-layer-spec/events/Franconnect_GA4/Close Unconverted Lead.md

 # Close Unconverted Lead

-Fire when a lead did not ultimately become a franchisee, despite progressing through some or all of the sales pipeline, corresponding to the "Dead Lead" status update in Franconnect[cite: 51, 57].
+Fire when a lead did not ultimately become a franchisee, despite progressing through some or all of the sales pipeline, corresponding to the "Dead Lead" status update in Franconnect.

 ## Request info
 POST /mp/collect?api_secret="insert_secret_key"&measurement_id=G-3BQ5YPKFRC HTTP/1.1